Dissipative Superfluidity in a Molecular Bose-Einstein Condensate

-We assume that the system undergoes Bose-Einstein condensation, in which the order parameter is determined by the saddle-point condition of the action.
+We assume that the system undergoes Bose-Einstein condensation, in which the order parameters are determined by the saddle-point condition of the action.
 Then, we can decompose the bosonic fields as \citep{Wen2007}